 It is helpful to take a trial and error approach to achieving your goals just like with any plan you make as you don’t know what the future holds.
 You can only plan for so much.
 As time goes on your action plan needs to be reviewed to ensure it is up to date and still relevant for changes in circumstances.

-Example of trial and error thinking which leads to achieving goal:
+Example of trial and error thinking which leads to achieving a goal:

 - Develop goal